top of page

 Small businesses are the backbone of many local communities and a key contributor to New Zealand’s economy.
 Yet, when it comes to becoming an accredited employer, these businesses often find themselves grappling with an administrative burden that can feel disproportionate to their size.

-Preparing a successful accreditation application requires the collation of extensive documentation — including financial statements, HR policies, staff training plans, and records of compliance with employment standards.
-Unlike larger companies with in-house HR and legal teams, small businesses are often juggling these responsibilities alongside their day-to-day operations.
+Preparing a successful accreditation application requires the collation of extensive documentation.
+This includes financial statements, HR policies, staff training plans, and records of compliance with employment standards.
+Unlike larger companies with in-house HR and legal teams, small businesses often juggle these responsibilities alongside their day-to-day operations.

 This can make the process of accreditation not only time-consuming but also discouraging for employers who would otherwise be eager to hire migrant talent.